logrhythm/EZ-Cloud/frontend/src/store/mainStore/templates/README.md

           compulsory: false, // Set to True to display the option to obfuscate in the UI
           method: 'oc_encrypt', // Method of obfuscation
           obfuscatedFormatCheckRegex: '[0-9]\\|\\|.{23,}' // Regex to validate the field is correctly obfuscated.
 Example of properly obfuscated field using the "oc_encrypt" method: 2||64isxHMCDZfsEWhchnl+RTGW6RCjcOtxTjTBotLmtAzXTxMSc1jCPv7xPrtXO8nr4796WpAzSduLAENtAjs=
         },
+        fileOptions: { // For file type.
+          dropIn: false, // Do we drop the file content into a specific location on the disk.
+If False, the content is left as is in the field, just like a multiline string.
+          dropInPath: '', // Where on the disk to drop the file to
+          valueInConfig: '' // Path or file name to use as the value for the field },
         description: '', // Markdown formatted documentation
         required: false, // Toggles the "Required" flag in the UI